 Are There Cons to Using Soil Sensors?

 Each landscape is unique, so talk with your landscape contractor about which upgrades will benefit it the most.

-The soil needs to be evaluated for texture, depth and other characteristics to make sure soil moisture sensors will work correctly.
+The soil needs to be evaluated for texture, depth, and other characteristics to ensure soil moisture sensors work correctly.
 The sensors should be placed in areas that represent the root zone.

-If there are a wide range of soil features, that will require more sensors and will increase the cost.
+If there is a wide range of soil features, that will require more sensors and increase the cost.
 So, that’s something you should consider when talking with your contractor about possible upgrades.

 How Do I Start Saving Money and Water Today?